Django0505/dailySitings/README.markdown

 - This is just an example.Make sure every project is in its own folder.

 If there are any changes you would like to see on this, make a pull request!:+1:

+### Make sure you fork this repository so we can see who is participating!